San Francisco Bay Guardian, September 12, 2001

 And yet, the PUC is desperately trying to convince the Board of Supervisors to renew the agreement.

-The board decided in June to put money dedicated to Bechtel’s second year of the contract on hold until hearings could be held to determine whether the contract is worthwhile.
+The Board of Supervisors decided in June to put money dedicated to Bechtel’s second year of the contract on hold until hearings could be held to determine whether the contract is worthwhile.
 A draft version of an upcoming report from budget analyst Harvey Rose, obtained by the Bay Guardian, calls Bechtel’s biggest claim, that it will save the PUC 10 percent of the overall cost of the capital improvement program, “speculative.”

 The contract may be in trouble: at least one supervisor, Chris Daly, has indicated he’s not inclined to give Bechtel the go-ahead for another year, and several other supervisors have expressed reservation.
 When the contract was approved by the pre-district elections board, President Tom Ammiano was the sole vote against it.